bguelk/JGR_2023_MaudRise/README.md

 - Maud_parameters
   This folder contains the namelists used in Maud12 and Maud36 and a general description of the model setup.
 These namelist can be used to reproduce the model runs.
 - Analysis
-  This folder provides the python scripts used to analyze the produced model output for Maud 12 and Maud36
+  This folder provides the python scripts used to analyze the produced model output for Maud12 and Maud36
 - Figures
   Jupyter Notebooks to plot the figures